tsgoten/SciOly-Tests/README.md

 # Setup
 Most of these are LaTeX files, be careful using git with these files since git is not designed to handle LaTeX files.
 The source .tex file should be called `main.tex`

+Lets focus on putting all the images in a graphics folder in the project.

 # Slack
 Use the latex slack channel for help about LaTeX.